vict0rsch/faenet/docs/source/index.rst

 🌟 This repository contains an implementation of the paper `FAENet: Frame Averaging Equivariant GNN for Materials modeling <https://arxiv.org/pdf/2305.05577.pdf>`_, accepted at *ICML 2023*.🌟 More precisely, you will find:

-   * :class:`~faenet.transforms.FrameAveraging`: the transform that projects your pytorch-geometric data into a canonical space of all euclidean transformations, as defined in the paper.
+   * :class:`~faenet.transforms.FrameAveraging`: the data transform that projects your 3D graph into a canonical space of all euclidean transformations, as defined in the paper.
-   * :class:`~faenet.model.FAENet`: a GNN architecture for material modeling.
+   * :class:`~faenet.model.FAENet`: a GNN architecture for property prediction on 3D atomic systems.
    * :meth:`~faenet.fa_forward.model_forward`: a high-level forward function that computes appropriate equivariant model predictions for the Frame Averaging method, i.e. handling the different frames and mapping to equivariant predictions.

 More information are provided in the `User Guide <getting-started/index>`_.